solracnauj92/pixelstationproject5/README.md

   - [React Infinite Scroll Component on npm](https://www.npmjs.com/package/react-infinite-scroll-component) – Used to implement infinite scrolling features.
   - [DifferChecker](https://www.differchecker.com/) – Tool for checking differences between code versions and ensuring consistency.
   - [Stack Overflow](https://stackoverflow.com/) – Provided solutions and advice for debugging and implementing React and JavaScript features.
+  - [W3C Validator](https://validator.w3.org/) – A tool to validate the HTML and CSS of your website to ensure that it adheres to web standards.
+  - [Jest](https://jestjs.io/) – A popular testing framework for JavaScript applications, commonly used for testing React components.
+  - [ESLint](https://eslint.org/) – A tool to identify and fix problems in JavaScript code to improve code quality and consistency.

 ### Tutorials and Guides

 - [React Tutorial for Beginners (YouTube)](https://www.youtube.com/watch?v=SqcY0GlETPk&t=163s) – Video tutorial for building React components and managing state.
 - **Code Institute Walkthrough Tutorials** – Video tutorials covering backend and frontend development that provided structure and guidance throughout the project.
 - **ChatGPT** – Assisted with troubleshooting code errors, clarifying development concepts, and generating placeholder text for site content.
 ChatGPT also provided guidance on complex functionality.

 ### Design and Visual Assets

 - [Dribbble - Profile Page Inspiration](https://dribbble.com/tags/profile-page) – Used for inspiration on profile page designs.
 - [Canva](https://www.canva.com/) – Tool for creating images, logos, and other design assets for the site.

+### Development Environment and Deployment

+This project was developed using **Gitpod** for both frontend and backend development.
+Below is an overview of the technologies and services used in this project:

+#### 1. **Gitpod** – Cloud-Based Development Environment
+- **Gitpod** was used as the primary development environment for both the frontend (React) and backend (Django).
+- It provides an integrated workspace that allows seamless development, testing, and deployment workflows without having to worry about local setup configurations.
+- Gitpod is an online IDE that connects directly to your GitHub repository, making it easy to clone, develop, and commit code from anywhere.

+#### 2. **Backend – Django**
+- The backend of this project is built using **Django** with **Django REST Framework** (DRF) to handle the API.
+- Django provides a robust, secure, and scalable framework to manage the data models, authentication, and server-side logic.
+- **Django REST Framework (DRF)** was used to build the APIs for handling CRUD operations and interacting with the frontend.

+#### 3. **Frontend – React**
+- The frontend is built using **React**, a popular JavaScript library for building user interfaces.
+- React allows for a dynamic, component-based UI, making it ideal for building interactive web applications.
+- The frontend communicates with the backend via **Axios** to fetch and display data.

+#### 4. **GitHub and Gitpod Integration**
+- All source code is stored and managed using **GitHub**.
+- **Gitpod** is integrated with GitHub, allowing you to easily clone and develop the project directly from GitHub repositories.
+Changes are committed and pushed back to GitHub, making it easy to collaborate and track version history.

 ## PostgreSQL Database